Vaneer420/realest-music/README.md

 ## Commands

+- `m!aliases` - Shows all the aliases that can be used.
 - `m!help` - Displays commands and allows you to view information on other commands
 - `m!nowplaying` - Shows what's currently playing and details about it.
 - `m!pause` - Pauses the current song, if playing.
 - `m!play` - Plays a specified song.
 Currently only supports Youtube.
 - `m!queue` - Shows the current queue.
+- `m!remove` - Removes a specified index from the queue, 0 being the current song playing and onwards.
 - `m!resume` - Resumes the current song, if paused.
 - `m!skip` - Skips whatever's currently playing.